pygame-community/pygame-ce/docs/reST/ref/sprite.rst

    bool value indicating if they are colliding.
 If collided is not passed, all sprites must have a "rect" value, which is a rectangle of the sprite area, which will be used to calculate the collision.

+   The ignore_self argument is a bool.
+If set to True, the sprite will not register a collision with itself, even if it is contained within the group being tested.

    collided callables: